 Since 2018, I have compiled data of Y-DNA and mtDNA for most reported ancient samples, including analyses of BAM files by hobbyists and online informal reports of research papers in preparation, including also my automated haplogroup inferences performed with the software Yleaf v.2 used by professional geneticists.
-I referenced the first version for the book series A Song of Sheep and Horses, and I have improved it a lot since then, in quantity and in quality.
+I referenced the first version of the dataset in the book series A Song of Sheep and Horses, and I have improved it a lot since then, in quantity and in quality.

 You can access the latest version of the data at the following links:

 As shortcut, just type haplogroup.info on your browser.

 NOTE.
 You can download the files or read them online.
 Especially for slower computers, it is recommended to read and search online the native Google Spreadsheet.
 The behaviour of the original properties of the Excel sheet might differ when reading it with Google Drive, though.

-Direct link to files from indo-european.eu (may not be the latest ones):
+Direct link to files from haplogroup.info (may not be the latest ones):

 - Excel: original file.